redhat-developer/vscode-openshift-tools/README.md

 ### Supported OpenShift Clusters

+#### Developer Sandbox

+The extension allows the users to Get free access to the Developer Sandbox for Red Hat OpenShift.
+From `Add Cluster View`, users will be redirected to the dev sandbox instance.
+The sandbox provides you with a private OpenShift environment in a shared, multi-tenant OpenShift cluster that is pre-configured with a set of developer tools.

+#### Local instance of OpenShift

 This extension can work with local or remote OpenShift clusters.

 To provision local instance of OpenShift cluster, developers can use the following options: